-Kristian Köhntopp an internal project that is generating a materialized view of some pretty important data, using 96 application server cores against a 12 core database with 192g of memory and a buttload of SSD, good for about 250 MB/sec peak write rate in synthetic file creation.
+Kristian Köhntopp, an internal project that is generating a materialized view of some pretty important data, uses 96 application server cores against a 12 core database with 192g of memory and a buttload of SS.
+It’s good for about 250 MB/sec peak write rate in synthetic file creation.

 Interested in working with Fahd?
 Schedule a tech call.